 In 2001 Ray began photography on a professional level shooting models for fashion, glamour, the occasional wedding.
 Therefore, due to client demands for faster turn around time for the results of the shoots, his film photography fell by the wayside.
 However, over the last couple of years his photography has taken him back to his roots of art photography.
 As a result Ray is beginning to use only film for his art photography while still being able to keep clients happy by using digital equipment if required.
 Ray has several new series and themed projects in the works and he is working on self publishing a series of books of his photography.

-As you can see Ray’s subjects of interest vary widely but the premise of his work is – Provoke thought, get people talking, make the viewer see things in a different way and hopefully inspire others to be creative in their own way.
+As you can see Ray’s subjects of interest vary widely but the premise of his work is – There is beauty in everything.